Sienci-Labs/Resources/atc/atc-assembly/atc-tool-rack-and-tls.md

 ![](../../_images/_atc/_atc_assembly/temp/IMG_0932.JPG)

-1. If you haven't yet, install tool holders into the **first and last slots** of each tool rack assembly.
+1. Install tool holders into the **first and last slots** of each tool rack assembly.

-   * Ensure each holder is fully seated
+   * Make sure tool holders are wiped clean with shop towel
-   * The insert must engage the groove on the tool holder
+   * Fully seat each tool holder, the insert must engage the flats on the tool holder

 ![](../../_images/_atc/_atc_assembly/temp/IMG_0930.JPG)